Sunil-Pradhan/javascript-cheatsheet/README.md

 //output - 0, 1, 2, 3, 4
 ```

-Here you define a variable first but in for loop you are still keeping `;` at the initialize stage.
+Here you define a variable first but in the `for` loop you are still keeping `;` at the initialization stage.

 **Type 3:**